 Transbrasil brought a lawsuit against the Lessors in February 2001, claiming that the Notes had in fact been paid at the time GECC brought the enforcement action.
 In 2007, the trial judge ruled in favor of Transbrasil.
 That decision was appealed.
-In April 2010, the appellate court published a judgment (the "2010 Judgment") rejecting the Lessors' appeal, ordering them to pay Transbrasil a statutory penalty equal to double the face amount of the Notes (plus interest and monetary adjustments), and awarding Transbrasil damages for any losses incurred as a result of its bankruptcy.
+In April 2010, the appellate court published a judgment (the "2010 Judgment") rejecting the Lessors' appeal, ordering them to pay Transbrasil a statutory penalty equal to double the face amount of the Notes (plus interest and monetary adjustments), and awarding Transbrasil damages for any losses incurred as a result of the attempts to collect on the Notes.
 The 2010 Judgment provided that the amount of such losses would be calculated in separate proceedings in the trial court.
-In June 2010, the AerCap Lessors and the GE Lessors separately, filed special appeals before a federal appeals court in Brazil.
+In June 2010, the AerCap Lessors and the GE Lessors separately filed special appeals before the STJ in Brazil.
 These special appeals have since been admitted for hearing.
-AerCap's Brazilian counsel believes AerCap's special appeal is well-grounded and has a reasonable chance of success.
-In July 2011, Transbrasil sued for provisional enforcement of the 2010 Judgment and submitted its alleged calculation of the statutory penalty which, according to Transbrasil, amounted to approximately \$210 million in the aggregate with interest and monetary adjustments.
-The 2010 Judgment did not determine if there was joint and several liability among the Lessors.
-AerCap contends that, based on its interest in the Notes, its proportionate share of any statutory penalty is approximately seven percent.
-AerCap filed a motion opposing provisional enforcement of the 2010 judgment, arguing, among other things, that Transbrasil's calculations are incorrect and that it had failed to differentiate among the amounts owed by each defendant.
-These arguments, and the question of whether the AerCap Lessors have any liability to TransBrasil will be determined in other proceedings.
-Transbrasil also initiated proceedings to determine the amount for which each of the Lessors is allegedly liable as a result of the Transbrasil bankruptcy.
-The court appointed an expert to determine this amount and the AerCap Lessors appointed an assistant expert.
-We believe we have strong arguments to convince the expert and the court that the AerCap Lessors are not liable for any damages as a result of Transbrasil's bankruptcy because, among other reasons, it was not the AerCap Lessors, but GECC alone, who brought the involuntary bankruptcy action against Transbrasil.
+AerCap's Brazilian attorneys believe AerCap's special appeal is well-grounded and has a reasonable chance of success.

+In July 2011, Transbrasil sued for provisional enforcement of the 2010 Judgment and submitted its alleged calculation of the statutory penalty, which, according to Transbrasil, amounted to approximately \$210 million in the aggregate against all defendants, including interest and monetary adjustments.
+AerCap and its co-defendants have opposed provisional enforcement of the 2010 judgment, arguing, among other things, that Transbrasil's calculations are greatly exaggerated.
+These arguments, and the defendants' appeals on the merits of the case, will be determined on appeal.

+Transbrasil has also initiated proceedings to determine the amount of damages that it allegedly suffered due to the defendants' attempts to collect on the Notes.
+The court has appointed an expert to determine the amount of such damages and the AerCap Lessors have appointed an assistant expert.
+We believe we have strong arguments to convince the expert and the court that Transbrasil suffered no damage as a result of the defendants' attempts to collect on the Notes.